MakieOrg/Website/src/blogposts/v0.22.2/post.md

 Restored support for rendering higher-dimensional geometries with the `poly()` function, enabling 3D shape visualization as a mesh with outlines.

 ## [allow setting inspectable in the theme](https://github.com/MakieOrg/Makie.jl/pull/4739)

 Enabled setting the `inspectable` attribute within themes, allowing for theme-wide customization of inspectability options across plots.

 ## [Allow `Block.attri...` to autocomplete](https://github.com/MakieOrg/Makie.jl/pull/4786)

-Improved developer experience by enabling autocomplete for Block attributes, facilitating easier exploration and usage of block properties.
+We added support for autocompletion for attributes on Block types.
+This allows you to tab-complete attributes while looking for documentation, e.g. `?Axis.xl` will complete to `?Axis.xlabel`.

 ## [Consider visible in PolarAxis protrusions](https://github.com/MakieOrg/Makie.jl/pull/4823)

-Fixed the issue where PolarAxis protrusions did not consider visibility states, ensuring accurate rendering of visible elements only.
+Fixed an issue where PolarAxis protrusions did not consider visibility states, e.g. due to being hidden by `hidedecorations!(ax)`.

 ## [Widget optimizations](https://github.com/MakieOrg/Makie.jl/pull/4821)

-Optimized widget updates by reducing redundant updates, particularly removing `pick()` usage where possible.
+Optimized widget updates by reducing redundant updates, and by removing `pick()` usage where possible.
 This solves a rare issue, where `Textfield` would stop working on a server with higher latency.

 ## [Fix WGLMakie tick and window_open events](https://github.com/MakieOrg/Makie.jl/pull/4818)

-Fixed issues related to tick and window_open events in WGLMakie, ensuring accurate event handling and fixing the toggle button for WGLMakie.
+We fixed an issue causing tick events to not be spawned in WGLMakie and connected the window_open event.
+This also fixes issues with animated Widgets, e.g. Toggle not working in WGLMakie.